THE HISTORY OF LAKER SCHOOLS.

 Smith retired from the superintendent position in July 2012, and Mike Klosowski, chief financial officer, served as interim superintendent from August through mid-September.
 The board hired Smith back as superintendent; however, the re-hiring saved the district between $81,000 and $82,000, as the district isn’t paying for Smith’s health benefits and is not paying the same salary Smith had been receiving before retirement.

 In 2015, Brian Keim was hired as the superintendent.
 He previously served in the high school principal position.
+Jon Good was hired as the high school principal.

 The Innovation Center has brought about new class offerings for middle school and high school students, such as Intro to Engineering, Design and Thinking, Mechatronics, and Geometry in Construction, among others.
 These classes began in the 2019-20 school year.
+Jeff Diebel is the Innovation Center Director and is an instructor, along with Cam Lackie.

 Speaking of the 2019-20 school year, the year ended in March 2020 due to the state shutting all schools down due to COVID-19.
 Classes were moved online to Google Classroom and Seesaw, among other applications.
 This was very last minute, but teachers did the best they could to keep learning going for the last months of the 2019-20 year and they did their best to keep connections to their students.